 Plasma is an off-chain scaling protocol for Ethereum.
 It is predicated on the creation of a child chain built to suit a given use case and batch transactions before committing them to the Ethereum root chain.
 Importantly, however, the child chain relies on the root chain as the ultimate trust and arbitration layer.

-What this protocol achieves is a higher transaction throughput at lower cost while maintaining the same security guarantees as Ethereum.
+What this protocol achieves is a higher transaction throughput at a lower cost while maintaining the same security guarantees as Ethereum.
 Specifically, if something goes wrong with the child chain, users’ funds are still safe.
 In the blockchain industry, this characteristic is typically described as trustlessness – users do not need to trust the correct operation of the child chain for the safety of their funds; users can interact with the root chain to claim their funds.

 The core security proposition of Plasma revolves around honest users being able to exit the child chain (in other words, withdraw funds to the root chain) at any time.
 To exit the child chain, a user submits an exit transaction – along with an exit bond – to the root chain.
 The exit is subject to a challenge period, during which any user can prove, if applicable, that the exit is invalid.
 If successfully shown to be invalid, the exit is not processed, and the challenger is awarded the exit bond.
 This exit game is entirely dependent on the root chain.